Max-le/GooglePingTray/README.md

 ## Work process for this project

 1. Improve/edit the source code (`.java` file).
-2. Compile the code :
+2. Compile all the classes of the code :
-`javac TrayIconDemo.java`.
+`javac TrayIconDemo.java JLogFrame.class`.
 This will generate the class files (the ones with $ need to be included too)

-3. Create the jar :
+3. Create the jar, containing all compiled classes (`.class` files), images, the manifest :

-`jar -cfmv0 out/app.jar META-INF/MANIFEST.MF TrayIconDemo.class TrayIconDemo$1.class TrayIconDemo$2.class images`
+`jar -cfmv0 out/app.jar META-INF/MANIFEST.MF TrayIconDemo.class JLogFrame.class images`

 Links to understand the command above :
 * https://docs.oracle.com/javase/tutorial/deployment/jar/build.html